The DFN Foundation

 Our partnership strategy is always outcome-driven and has a clear understanding of what we want to achieve.
 This business-led model is helping us to deliver transformational results, whether that be helping more young people with special needs through education and into full-time employment, to supporting butterfly conservation and funding advancements in Myeloma research.

 The DFN Foundation Team

 Our senior team and Trustees are all leaders across their fields, and are responsible for the strategic direction of the DFN Charitable Foundation.
 We work together to ensure that we are doing our very best to make a positive and tangible difference across education, employability, healthcare and conservation.

 Claire Cookson Chief Executive Officer

-Chief Executive Officer of DFN Foundation and experienced senior leader in education.
+Chief Executive Officer of DFN Foundation and DFN Project SEARCH, Claire is an experienced senior leader in education.
 She brings a strong background in collaborating with businesses, educators and Local Authorities to develop employability outcomes for learners with special educational needs and disabilities.